withastro/astro/.changeset/plenty-suits-happen.md

 'astro': patch
 ---

-Updates the @docs default value listed for config.publicDir
+Updates the @docs default value listed for config.publicDir and config.outputDir